mirobotech/BEAPER-Nano/MicroPython/Beginner Activities/Capstone Projects/Capstone-Preparation-Guide.md

 writing any code.
 The time you spend planning will save far more time during development and debugging.

-The worked example at the end shows how the Activity 12 traffic light controller would look if it had been planned using this template.
+The worked example at the end shows how the Activity 12 combination lock would look if it had been planned using this template.
 Read it alongside your own planning to check that your answers are at the right level of detail.
+The combination lock is purely event-driven - if your project also needs timed transitions or event flags recorded in one state and used in another, look at the Traffic Light Controller project from Activity 12 for that pattern instead.

 ---